grezisek/grezisek-libraries/slang/README.md

 ## Event publishers and subscriptions

-Subscribe to some of available events.
+Subscribe/unsubscribe to some of available events.
 Your function will run each time the event is taking place.

 ```
 slang.subscribe("eventName", callbackFunction);
+slang.unsubscribe("eventName", callbackFunction);
 ```

 - `renderStart` - fires near beginning of rendering process.
 Arguments passed to callback: